Healthy Homes Assessment Porirua

 Rental Property Home Assessments Porirua

-Property rental areas that are affected to the Healthy Homes Standard in Porirua include each:
+Rental property areas affected by Health Homes Standards.
+Healthy Homes Standard in Porirua include each:

 • Living Rooms